Lufthansa: Airbus A380

+On 2 December 2022, Lufthansa reactivated the first of two A380s to be entered into the revenue service beginning in the summer 2023.
+The first A380 to be reactivated was a nine-year-old D-AIMK, which left Teruel Airport for Frankfurt Airport after three years of storage.
+Since the A380 was inactive for a long time, the landing gears were not retracted during the flight out of fear that they might not be deployed again.
+The A380 flew at slower speed and lower altitude, lasting three hours.
+After the preparatory evaluation and minor repair in Frankfurt, the A380 departed for Lufthansa Technik in Manila, Philippines for the extensive maintenance and replacement work.

+Following their reactivation, Lufthansa announced the A380 was to begin revenue flights from Munich to Boston Logan on 1 June 2023 and New York-JFK on 4 July 2023, with routes to Los Angeles and Bangkok to follow in October.
+On 1 June, Lufthansa's A380 indeed made its return to commercial service, with flight LH424 from Munich to Boston lasting 7 hours and 22 minutes.

+The airline reactivated its eighth and last remaining A380 in September 2024.
+In 2025, they will deploy the A380 on flights from Munich to Bangkok, Logan International Airport, Delhi, Denver, Washington-Dulles, New York-JFK, and Los Angeles.

 Services

 Frequent-flyer programme

 Lufthansa's frequent-flyer programme is called Miles & More, and is shared among several European airlines, including all of Lufthansa's subsidiary airlines (excluding the SunExpress joint ventures), plus Condor (formerly owned by Lufthansa), Croatia Airlines, LOT Polish Airlines, and Luxair (previously part-owned by Lufthansa).
 Miles & More members may earn miles on Lufthansa flights and Star Alliance partner flights, as well as through Lufthansa credit cards, and purchases made through the Lufthansa shops.
 Status within Miles & More is determined by miles flown during one calendar year with specific partners.
 Membership levels include: Miles & More member (no minimal threshold), Frequent Traveller (Silver, 35000 mi threshold or 30 individual flights), Senator (Gold, 100000 mi threshold), and HON Circle (Black, 600000 mi threshold over two calendar years).
 All Miles & More status levels higher than Miles & More member offer lounge access and executive bonus miles, with the higher levels offering more exclusive benefits.